-The Cass Soil and Water Conservation District's discussion and analysis provides an overview of the district's financial activities for the fiscal year ended 2009.
-Since information is designed to focus on the current year's activities, resulting changes, and currently known facts, it should be read in conjunction with the district's financial statements.
+The Cass Soil and Water Conservation District's discussion and analysis provides an overview of the district's financial activities for the fiscal year ended 2014.
+Since this information is designed to focus on the current year's activities, resulting changes, and currently known facts, it should be read in conjunction with the district's financial statements.

-This annual report consists of three parts: management's discussion and analysis (this section), the basic financial statements, and required supplementary information.
+This annual report consists of two parts: management's discussion and analysis (this section), and the basic financial statements.
+The financial statements include a series of financial statements.
+The Statement of Net Assets and the Statement of Activities provide information about the activities of the district as a whole and present a longer term view of the district's finances.
 Fund financial statements tell how these services were financed in the short term as well as what remains for future spending.
 Since SWCD's are single-purpose special purpose governments they are generally able to combine the government-wide and fund financial statements into single presentations.
 The Statement of Net Assets and the Statement of Activities report information about the district as a whole and help the district decide if it is better or worse off as result of the year's activities.
-The two statements report any changes between the assets and liabilities.
-The Fund Financial Statements also report the districts operation in more detail than the government-wide statements by providing information about the districts most significant funds.
+The two statements report the net position and any changes in them.
+The Fund Financial Statements provide detailed information about the general fund, not the district as a whole.
 All of the districts basic services are reported in the general fund which focuses on how money flows into and out of those funds and the balances left at year-end that are available for spending.
+The fund is reported using an accounting method called modified accrual accounting.
+This method measures cash and all other financial assets that can be readily converted to cash.
+The general fund statements provide a detailed short-term view of the district's general government operations and the basic services it provides.